 When we use near vision for reading, we turn both eyes inward (converge) to focus on the page.

-With convergence insufficiency (CI), the eyes don’t converge enough for near vision.
+With convergence insufficiency, the eyes don’t converge enough for near vision.
 The binocular function (both eyes working together) we use to read is impaired.
 One or both eyes may turn outward while reading.
 This makes reading or working on the computer difficult.

-Anyone can develop CI, but it is most common in children and young adults.
+Anyone can develop convergence insufficiency, but it is most common in children and young adults.

 What Causes Convergence Insufficiency?

-The cause of CI is not fully known.
+The cause of this condition is not fully known.
 It’s thought to be linked to a weakness in the muscles and nerves that control eye movement.

-People with a family history of CI are more likely to have it.
+People with a family history of convergence insufficiency are more likely to have it.

-Acquired CI (getting it later in life) can be caused by:
+Acquired convergence insufficiency (getting it later in life) can be caused by: